fontforge/libuninameslist/README.md

 This library will also be linked to the main libuninameslist so that it can be used through the main library (as lang=1) for functions 16 to 26.

-NOTE: If you ran 'make' after running './configure' earlier, you will need to run 'make clean' to clear-out the earlier libuninameslist library, which is built without knowledge of the additional library.
+NOTE: If you ran 'make' after running './configure' earlier, you may need to run 'make clean' to clear-out the earlier libuninameslist library, which is built without knowledge of the additional library.
 ```c